RakshitYadav09/price-predictor/README.md

-A machine learning and Data science based Price predictor project
+A machine learning and Data science based Price predictor project.